 - Don’t ignore the speed factor

 Always consider performance while designing visualizations.
 This can be taken care of by creating and starting with the most important data and then provide options to load more.
 You can do this by choosing the right set of filters for slicing or dicing your data so that performance is optimized and dashboards are refreshed instantly.
-In fact, performance of your visualization is one of the most important parameter that determines the success of Big Data analytics.
+Performance of your visualization is one of the most critical parameters that determine the success of Big Data analytics.

 - Collaboration features